 The means to do the above vary by project but, while doing so, the advocacy and campaign division also promotes the work of our network members to maximize the impact of their work and spread ideas across the region to raise the quality of both elections and election observation groups via the spreading of ideas.
-The division works to enable ANFREL to act as a bridge between Civil Society Organisations and Electoral Management Bodies in projects such as the formation of the Asian Electoral Stakeholders Forum to declare the Bangkok Declaration on Free and Fair Elections, the full text of which can be downloaded as a pdf here:
+The division works to enable ANFREL to act as a bridge between Civil Society Organisations and Electoral Management Bodies in projects such as the formation of the Asian Electoral Stakeholders Forum to declare the Bangkok Declaration on Free and Fair Elections.
+You can read the full text, see the list of endorsers, and endorse the principles yourself by going to:

 On December 10 and 11, 2012, representatives of Asian electoral management bodies and civil society organizations met in Bangkok for the first-ever regional gathering of these two often disparate groups to promote democratic, transparent elections on the world's most populous continent.
 The Asian Electoral Stakeholder Forum (AES Forum) convened a two-day conference with participants from 11 Asian electoral management bodies and 30 Asian civil society organizations (representing 17 countries) devoted to advancing the cause of free and fair elections.
 Guests from the Libyan, Australian and Mexican electoral management bodies, as well as observers from foreign embassies in Bangkok and from governmental and non-governmental bodies based in Europe and the Americas, were also on hand to witness the event.